loftwah/downscope/src/pages/chapter-three.md

 Inside, she felt nothing but a vast, cold emptiness.
 The dissociation was almost comforting, a shield against the memory of the night before and the crushing weight of her reality.

 Later, an email from James arrived.
 Subject: Therapist Recommendations.
 Opened it numbly.
 Three names, numbers, emails.
 Crisis recovery, addiction, trauma specialists.
 Stared, words blurring.
-His words from the *original* note echoed: *'Call me when you're ready to talk about getting help.'* Taking that step felt impossible, admitting the monster was real, admitting she couldn't fix this herself.
+His words from the _original_ note echoed: _'Call me when you're ready to talk about getting help.'_ Taking that step felt impossible, admitting the monster was real, admitting she couldn't fix this herself.

 Her gaze drifted to her browser history, still open from some point during last night's spiral.
 A dark web forum link.
 A cached page title: '#HRTerminationSpecialist'.
 Had she just looked?
 Or interacted?
 Typed something?
 Sent a message?
 The memory was slippery, indistinct, lost in the vodka haze and the relived trauma.
 Fragmented recollections of typing furiously, hovering over a 'send' button, fueled by rage and despair.
 There was no certainty.
-The *not knowing* what she might have done during the blackout was a cold dread pooling in her stomach.
+The _not knowing_ what she might have done during the blackout was a cold dread pooling in her stomach.
 Had she crossed a line she couldn't uncross?

-With trembling fingers, she cleared the history, deleted the Tor browser icon from her desktop, scrubbed the digital traces she could find. *'Just a thought.
+With trembling fingers, she cleared the history, deleted the Tor browser icon from her desktop, scrubbed the digital traces she could find. _'Just a thought.
 Drunken fantasy.
-Never happened.'* She repeated it like a mantra, desperate to believe it, terrified that it wasn't true.
+Never happened.'_ She repeated it like a mantra, desperate to believe it, terrified that it wasn't true.

 Needed work.
 Work was safe.
 Controllable.
 Predictable.

 Opened Jira, found the highest priority ticket assigned by Victor.
-Plunged back into the comforting complexity of product specs, user stories, data models. *Function.
+Plunged back into the comforting complexity of product specs, user stories, data models. _Function.
 Perform.
 Deliver.
-Survive.* It was the only mantra left.
+Survive._ It was the only mantra left.

+Okay, understood.
+No "revised," keep exact formatting.
+My apologies for the rage-inducing inconsistencies.

+Here is Section 7 with _only_ the first paragraph modified as we discussed to fix the timeline issue.
+Everything else, including the title and all subsequent paragraphs, remains identical to the last full version you provided.

 ## 7. THE INVITATION

-Jules Tucker found himself in an unfamiliar position: standing outside the glass-walled conference room at the downtown WeWork, looking in at the Infrastructure team already assembled.
-Their first in-person co-working session since the office closure was scheduled to start in five minutes, and despite being early, Jules felt like an outsider arriving late to an established ritual.
+Jules Tucker found himself in an unfamiliar position: standing outside the glass-walled conference room at the downtown WeWork, looking in at the Infrastructure team already assembled for their now-established Friday co-working session.
+Their first such gathering since the office closure had occurred weeks ago, but this was Jules's first time attending after Sarah's invite, scheduled to start in five minutes.
+Despite being early, he felt like an outsider arriving late to a familiar ritual.

 Inside, Sarah set up her laptop, arranging markers.
 Eli colonized a corner, his monitor array a miniature command center.
 Max sketched architecture on the whiteboard, movements quick, focused.